Timeline Liberia

 from Liberia's war surged to 200,000, and those reaching safety in

-neighboring Guinea spoke of worsening atrocities by President Charles
+neighboring Guinea spoke of worsening atrocities by President

-villagers.
-Jubilant government troops strutted through heavily looted
+trapped villagers.
+Jubilant government troops strutted through

-close to three months.
+controlled it for close to three months.

 (AP, 7/20/02)(AP, 7/21/02)